Tap here to get 5 Secrets to Stress Free Dinners

 How to Make Chicken Fried Steak

-Here is a brief overview of how this chicken fried steak recipe comes together.
+Here is a brief overview of how this chicken-fried steak recipe comes together.
 For the full recipe, including all measurements, scroll to the recipe card at the bottom of the post.

-Step 1: Pound the Steaks Thin
+Pound the Steaks Thin

-Place the steaks between two layers of plastic and pound to 1/4 inch thin using a meat mallet or rolling pin.
+Place the steaks between two layers of plastic wrap and pound to 1/4 inch thin using a meat mallet or rolling pin.
 Pat the steak dry on both sides and then season with salt and black pepper.

 overhead of cutting board with cube steak and meat mallet for making Chicken Fried Steak

+Start by setting up the breading station.
 In a pie dish, whisk together the buttermilk, egg, baking powder, baking soda, garlic powder, paprika, and cayenne pepper.
 Set the seasoned steaks on a plate.
 Next to them, place a shallow dish with a cup of flour.
 Next to that, place the buttermilk mixture.
 After that, place another shallow dish or pie plate with the remaining cup of flour.

 Dredge the seasoned steaks in the flour, pressing the flour into the steak.
 Then dip them in the buttermilk batter mixture.
 Transfer to the final dish with flour and gently coat the steak in flour.
-Place the coated steaks on the wire rack and let rest at room temperature for 30 minutes.

 overhead of chicken fried steak on cooling rack on a foil lined baking sheet

-Step 4: Fry the Steaks
+Fry the Steaks

 Working in batches, fry the steaks in a skillet of hot oil for three to four minutes on each side.
-Transfer the steaks to a wire rack over a rimmed baking sheet and cover loosely with foil to keep them warm.
+Transfer steaks to a wire rack over a rimmed baking sheet and cover loosely with foil to keep them warm.
 Repeat with the remaining steaks until they are all cooked.

-Step 5: Make The Gravy
+Make The Gravy

 overhead of cooked Chicken Fried Steak with two forks for serving